hfkang/ece353notes/Lecture 27.md

 **Q:** can we determine usage patterns from the page status bits?

 ### FIFO with Referenced Bit
 Still want to use FIFO, but look at referenced bit.
+On every page fault:

-If it's 0 (not used) then select for replacement.
+- If it's 0 (not used) then select for replacement.
-If it's 1, clear referenced bit and move to end as if new page.
+- If it's 1, clear referenced bit and move to end as if new page.
-If every page was referenced, eventually all will be _dereferenced_ and available for replacement.
+- If every page was referenced, eventually all will be _dereferenced_ and available for replacement.
 It **degenerates to FIFO**.
-Performance

 ### Clock Algorithm
 Maintain circular list of pages.
 Rotate through the list and and look for a page that doesn't have a referenced bit set (instead of moving pages around the list).
 It's a simpler implementation of FIFO with Referenced Bit.

 ### Enhanced Second Chance (Not Freq.
 Used)
 Replace page not recently used.
-Pages have referenced and dirty bit.
-Periodically (eg. during timer interrupt) clear the referenced bit for all pages, so we know which pages were recently used.
+Pages have referenced and dirty bit.  **Periodically** (eg. during timer interrupt) clear the referenced bit for all pages, so we know which pages were recently used.

 Class|Refernced|Dirty|Note
 ---  | ---     | --- |---